nhtua/bookshell/README.md

         ├── 01.add-worker-node.sh
         └── install-components.sh

-To build up a K8s cluster, you should run `00.install-master-node.sh` first, then execute `01.add-worker-node.sh` respectively.
+To build up a K8s cluster automatically, you should run `00.install-master-node.sh` first, then execute `01.add-worker-node.sh` respectively.

 ## Improvement